Bone Marrow Transplant Unit

 A bone marrow transplant may be used to:

 - Safely allow treatment of your condition with high doses of chemotherapy or radiation by replacing or rescuing the bone marrow damaged by treatment.
+Replace diseased or damaged marrow with new stem cells.

 - Provide new stem cells, which can help kill cancer cells directly.